sapiencexyz/sapience/README.md

 - Go to `/packages/protocol`
 - Increment the version number in the cannonfiles
+- Update the sepolia cannonfile's `startTime` to a [timestamp slightly in the future](https://www.unixtimestamp.com/index.php) and an `endTime` past that.
 - Run `pnpm simulate-deploy:sepolia` to verify there are no issues
 - Run `CANNON_PRIVATE_KEY=x CANNON_PROVIDER_URL=y pnpm deploy:sepolia` (or set those values in a `.env` file)